 Certain small business owners can apply for an Economic Injury Disaster Loan and get an advance (the term Grant has also been used but the current wording on the form is Advance) of up to $10,000 if they are suffering substantial economic injury due to the Coronavirus outbreak.
 This loan provides small business a working capital loan of up to $2 million and the purpose of this loan is to help businesses overcome the temporary loss of revenue.
 The business owners would first have to apply for the Economic Injury Disaster Loan and then request the Loan advance.
 This advance should be made available to you within 3 days of a successful application, and our understanding is that the loan advance will not have to be repaid.
 This other loan that will be advanced is not forgivable but the interest rates are low with a long repayment term.

 Please note that the Economic Injury Disaster Loan application does not expressly state that you have to be a U.S. citizen or a Green Card holder to apply for this loan.
-Therefore, we believe that foreign national who owns a business in the U.S. (for example E-2 investor) could apply for this loan.
+However, it would appear that SBA is not issuing EIDL loans to E-2 visa holders.
 You can apply for this loan directly on the SBA website and there is an abbreviated application form that takes around 20 minutes to complete.

 To assist with loan funding and applications, we have provided some additional information here.
 International Legal Expert & Business Continuity Strategist Lauren Cohen (Please note that Ms. Cohen is not an employee of and has no affiliation with Scott Legal, P.C.) is offering a wide range of services related to business pivoting and the coordination of funding and other solutions for business owners across North America from governmental and private resources.
 You can set up a consultation with Lauren here. https://bit.ly/fundingsession